Homan13/my-portfolio/src/content/blog/masonic-the-insurrection/index.md

 ---
 title: "Who Can Best Agree?
-Masons Responce to the 2021 Capitol Insurrection"
+Masons Response to the 2021 Capitol Insurrection"
 tags: ["Masonic", "Freemasonry", "2021 US Insurrection"]
 description: "What you need to do to keep yourself safe on-track"
 author: "Kevin Homan"